ZviRosenfeld/MinMaxSearch/README.md

 MinMax search is a popular search technique used for finding the next-best move in zero-summed games such as tic-tac-toe or checkers.

 ## How to use
 To use this algorithm, you'll need to create a new instance of SearchEngine.
-Then you can call searchEngine.Evaluate(IState startState, Player player, int maxDepth) which will return an object of type SearchResult.
+Then you can call searchEngine.Search(IState startState, Player player, int maxDepth) which will return an object of type SearchResult.
 SearchResult will contain - among other stuff - the best next move.

-searchEngine.Evaluate expects 2 arguments:
+searchEngine.Search expects 2 arguments:

 **IState:**
 this is an interface that your game-specific states will need to implement.
 The interface requires that you implement the following 2 methods: